akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 ### Constant step size selection for non-symmetric RIP matrices

-In one of my first research attempts during my PhD [8], me and Volkan provide a another constant step size selection.
+In one of my first research attempts during my PhD [8], Volkan and I provide a another constant step size selection.
 To be even more generic, we consider the case of non-symmetric RIP matrices:

 > **Definition (Non-symmetric Restricted Isometry Property - RIP)**. *An $n \times p$ matrix $\boldsymbol{\Phi}$ satisfies the non-symmetric restricted isometry property for sparsity level $k \geq 1$ if there exist constans $\alpha\_k, ~\beta\_k$ such that the inequalities
 > $$